FabricMC/fabric/CONTRIBUTING.md

 The rest of this document is split in the following categories:

-**General design considerations**: Broad guidelines to keep in mind when writing APIs for Fabric.
+- **General design considerations**: Broad guidelines to keep in mind when writing APIs for Fabric.

-**API conventions**: Guidelines for common API patterns.
+- **API conventions**: Guidelines for common API patterns.

-**Implementation guidelines**: Guidelines to keep in mind when writing implementation code.
+- **Implementation guidelines**: Guidelines to keep in mind when writing implementation code.

-**Documentation**: Guidelines for writing documentation.
+- **Documentation**: Guidelines for writing documentation.
 Extensive documentation of the offered features is essential for usability.

-**Structure of Fabric API**: Organization of code within Fabric API.
+- **Structure of Fabric API**: Organization of code within Fabric API.

-**Code formatting**: Specific Java code formatting standards.
+- **Code formatting**: Specific Java code formatting standards.

-**Testing**: Guidelines for writing testmod code.
+- **Testing**: Guidelines for writing testmod code.
 Tests showing that the submitted feature is working should be included in the PR.

-**Pull Request checklist**: Smaller things to keep in mind when submitting a Pull Request.
+- **Pull Request checklist**: Smaller things to keep in mind when submitting a Pull Request.

-TODO: once on github, check if the formatting still matches and try to link to the relevant sections

 ## General design considerations

 When designing an API addition, the following goals should be kept in mind:
 - Simplicity: Additions should be
-    - easy to use
+    - easy to use,
-    - inherently hard to misuse or protected against misuse
+    - inherently hard to misuse or protected against misuse,
-    - reasonably self contained
+    - reasonably self contained,
-    - sufficiently capable, yet not excessively loaded with niche features
+    - sufficiently capable, yet not excessively loaded with niche features,
-    - suitable for simple implementations
+    - suitable for simple implementations,
-    - not overly abstract
+    - not overly abstract.
-- Familiarity: Additions should reuse or extend existing designs/patterns in other parts of Fabric API or vanilla
+- Familiarity: Additions should reuse or extend existing designs/patterns in other parts of Fabric API or vanilla.
-- Extensibility: Additions should be open for future expansion without needing to deprecate anything
+- Extensibility: Additions should be open for future expansion without needing to deprecate anything.
 - Portability: Additions should not be too closely coupled with specific vanilla code.
 They should
-    - avoid exposure of unimportant aspects
+    - avoid exposure of unimportant aspects,
-    - project into the future and consider potential future vanilla development
+    - project into the future and consider potential future vanilla development,
-    - avoid auxiliary libraries
+    - avoid auxiliary libraries,
-    - be portable for the sake of simplicity and extensibility
+    - be portable for the sake of simplicity and extensibility.
 - Performance: Additions should
-    - be fast to initialize and execute
+    - be fast to initialize and execute,
-    - have low or zero allocation rate
+    - have low or zero allocation rate,
-    - have low resident memory use
+    - have low resident memory use,
-    - keep extreme uses in mind (nuke, bulk command execution, spamming etc)
+    - keep extreme uses in mind (nuke, bulk command execution, spamming etc).

 One important consideration when designing an API is spending some time thinking about the API in isolation without any influence from underlying implementation and vanilla code.
 Considering the API as a single entity rather than a part of a larger implementation, akin a regular user of the API may help find missing coverage, bad return values or parts of the API that could be improved.